 This post was originally posted on August 4, 2016 here.

-Joseph Valentino is an Associate in Fish & Richardson’s New York Office.
+Joseph Valentino is a Principal in Fish & Richardson’s New York Office.
 His practice focuses on patent prosecution and analysis, including substantial experience producing patentability, patent infringement and patent validity opinions.
 Beyond prosecution, Dr. Valentino also...